Bread Dad

 • If you haven’t used your bread machine in a long time, please buy some NEW bread machine yeast before making your bread.
 Old yeast can die or lose its potency and this will lead to bread that does not rise properly.
 Bread machine yeast may not be viable if it has been sitting in your pantry for years.

-• If you have a problem with a bread machine recipe, please make sure that you are following the recipe exactly (i.e. using the correct bread machine settings), you are using the correct amount of an ingredient (i.e. don’t eyeball the measurements versus using a measurement cup or accidentally add a teaspoon when a tablespoon is called for), you are using the correct ingredients (i.e. bread machine yeast versus regular yeast or bread flour versus all purpose flour), etc. Please don’t “wing” things with recipes.
+• If you have a problem with a bread machine recipe, please make sure that you are following the recipe exactly (e.g. using the correct bread machine settings), you are using the correct amount of an ingredient (e.g. don’t eyeball the measurements versus using a measurement cup or accidentally add a teaspoon when a tablespoon is called for), you are using the correct ingredients (e.g. bread machine yeast versus regular yeast or bread flour versus all purpose flour), etc. Please don’t “wing” things with recipes.

-• If you start substituting ingredients (i.e. different types of flour), you are experimenting and should not expect similar results to the recipe shown above.
+• If you start substituting ingredients (e.g. different types of flour), you are experimenting and should not expect similar results to the recipe shown above.
 Experimenting can be fun.
 However, you should expect some successes but more potential disappointments when you start to experiment with recipes.
 For example, if you substitute whole wheat flour for the bread flour, you will probably experience a problem (as whole wheat flour doesn’t rise nearly as well as bread flour).
 Moreover, whole wheat flour has a totally different flavor.

 • Be aware that some bread recipes may differ slightly between different types of bread machines.
-Therefore, please read your bread machine manufacturer’s instructions for basic bread recipes (i.e. white bread or whole wheat bread) as these are more likely to work on your individual bread machine.
+Therefore, please read your bread machine manufacturer’s instructions for basic bread recipes (e.g. white bread or whole wheat bread) as these are more likely to work on your individual bread machine.

 • Always wear oven mitts/gloves when dealing with a bread machine.
 The bread pan and the rest of the bread machine can get very hot during the baking process.
 This means that the bread pan and bread machine is likely to be very hot when you attempt to remove a baked good from the bread machine and/or bread pan.

 If you liked this recipe, please leave a comment below & give us a 5 star rating.
-It is ALWAYS great to hear from someone who has enjoyed our recipes!
+Jump to comment section

 Rosemary Bread Questions